Women misinterpret confidence as arrogance

 “In other words, she’s not critical of other women because she thinks less of them; she is covetous of what they have instead”

-We frequently see posts about women not being supportive of each other.
-We hear about women bullies, bad women bosses and alpha bitches.
-Read: 10 behaviours of an emotional bully.
 When describing a bad male boss – we would just say “bad boss” with no gender tag.
 With very few women in the C-suite, we are compared to one another, in an unhealthy way.
-To generate an improvement, we need to understand the drivers and unconscious biases, that trigger negative behaviours and reactions.
+To generate an improvement, we need to understand the drivers and unconscious biases, that trigger negative behaviours, and reactions.

 If Amelia had been Andrew